argv-minus-one/dmg-license/docs/api/dmg-license.labels.preparespec.md

 ## Remarks

-This function delegates to  or  as appropriate.
+This function delegates to `prepareDefault` or `prepare` as appropriate.

 Throws [NoDefaultLabelsError](./dmg-license.nodefaultlabelserror.md) if `labels` is `null` or `undefined` and there is no default label set for the given language.